 Visitors are most welcome to meet with our Sangha.
 No previous meditation experience is required.
-However, if you are new to EBS or new to meditation practice, please contact Doug, Paul, or Marcia in advance to arrange to meet at 5:00 for a brief introduction to our center, meditation and our practice.
+However, if you are new to EBS or new to meditation practice, please contact Paul, in advance to arrange to meet at 6:45pm for a brief introduction to our center, meditation and our practice.

 Mats and cushions are provided, or you may bring your own.
 Chairs are also available for those who prefer them.
 Dress is casual.